 What happens in Arlington when the lease is over?

-At the end of the lease term in Arlington, either party can opt to end the tenancy.
-The owner could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the property owner wishes to end the lease, or end our property management services, please send us written notice as described in your rental management agreement.
+At the end of the lease in Arlington, either party can opt to end the tenancy.
+The owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
+If the owner wishes to end the lease, or conclude our rental management services, please send us written notice as described in your property management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
-This means that we will routinely create a new lease for a renter 6 to 8 weeks before the end of the lease in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
+This means that we will typically create a new lease for a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.

-Sometimes circumstances arise that require a renter to break the lease.
-If this happens, Nesbitt Realty tries to minimize the impact of this event on the landlord.
-If a tenant leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the property owner.
-That money is consumed by paying for vacancy and the cost of acquiring a new tenant .
+Sometimes things happen that require a renter to end the lease before the lease term is over.
+If this occures, Nesbitt Realty tries to minimize the impact of this event on the owner.
+If a renter leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the rental owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Readying the property